averikitsch/langchainjs/libs/langchain-google-cloud-sql-pg/README.md

 ### ChatMessageHistory usage

-Use ```PostgresChatMessageHistory``` to store messages and provide conversation history for Postgres.
+Use `PostgresChatMessageHistory` to store messages and provide conversation history in Postgres.

 First, initialize the Chat History Table and then create the ChatMessageHistory instance.